Content-Aware Mamba for Learned Image Compression: Experiments

 \subsection{Ablation Study and Analysis}

-\textbf{Content-Adaptive Token Aggregation.} The concept of dynamic SSM is central to our approach.
-We first evaluate the contribution of Content‑Adaptive Token Aggregation (CTA), implemented through K‑means clustering and sequence re‑ordering.
-As reported in Tab. \ref{tab:abl_components}, disabling both CTA and GPP means replacing CAM with vanilla Mamba.
-Enabling CTA yields BD‑rate reductions of 1.7\%-2.2\% on Kodak, Tecnick, and CLIC, respectively.
-These gains confirm that scanning content‑similar tokens consecutively—thus privileging proximity in feature space over Euclidean space—is crucial for the CAM block to capture long‑range context.

-\textbf{Global Priors Prompting.} To further adapt Mamba to image content, we inject instance‑specific prompts, generated from a learnable dictionary, into the dynamic SSM.
-Tab. \ref{tab:abl_components} shows that Global Priors Prompting (GPP) lowers BD‑rate by 0.7\%-1.2\% on the three datasets.
-Together, those two techniques further boosts the BD-rate by -2.7\%-3.6\%, demonstrating that they are mutually supportive.
+We first perform ablation studies to isolate the individual contributions of Content-Adaptive Token Permutation (CTP) and Global-Prior Prompting (GPP), detailed in Tab. \ref{tab:abl_components}.
+Our baseline block, with both components disabled, is equivalent to a vanilla single-scan Mamba block. { Our ablation studies focus primarily on the CAM blocks in the transform networks.
+For the entropy model, adding CAM yields negligible performance gains while increasing latency, indicating a limitation of CAM in enhancing entropy modeling.
+Detailed results are provided in Appendix~\ref{entropyablation}. }

+\textbf{Content-Adaptive Token Permutation.} CTP uses codebook-based clustering and sequence reordering to group correlated tokens together.
+Integrating CTP alone yields significant BD-rate reductions of 2.0\%, 2.4\%, and 1.8\% on the Kodak, Tecnick, and CLIC datasets.
+Conversely, removing CTP from our final model causes a performance drop of 1.6\% to 2.2\%.
+This highlights CTP's critical role in overcoming the rigid raster scan, allowing the model to enhance interactions between semantically related tokens and capture long-range redundancy.

+\textbf{Global-Prior Prompting.} Global-Prior Prompting (GPP) mitigates the strict causality of SSM by injecting sample-specific prompts.
+As shown in Tab. \ref{tab:abl_components}, removing GPP from our model reduces the BD-rate gain by 0.7\%-1.2\%, while adding it to the baseline SSM yields a 0.5\%-1.4\% improvement.
+Together, GPP and CTP achieve a total BD-rate reduction of 2.7\%-3.6\%, demonstrating that the two components are highly complementary.

+\textbf{Throughput and Inference Overhead.} Our proposed CTP and GPP modules introduce negligible overhead for both training and inference.
+As shown in Tab. \ref{tab:throughput}, training throughput on 256×256 patches (batch size 8) slightly decreases from 23.19 to 22.05 samples/s, remaining faster than other Mamba-based models.
+For inference on a 2K image, decoding time increases by only 4\% (from 0.387s to 0.405s), confirming our model's high efficiency.

-\textbf{Comparison with Other Structures.} To further validate the effectiveness of CAM blocks, we replace them with other basic blocks in stages 3-5 of the model.
-The results show that CAM blocks significantly outperform the alternatives while maintaining a comparable number of parameters.
-This highlights the efficiency and potential of CAM blocks for LIC models.
+\textbf{Comparison with Other Structures.} To validate the efficacy of our CAM blocks, we substitute them with Conv block and 2D Mamba blocks in stages 3-5 of the model.
+The results, presented in Tab. \ref{tab:abl_structures}, demonstrate that CAM blocks yield superior performance over these alternatives while maintaining a comparable parameter count.
+Furthermore, we compare against variants built purely with window attention or CAM blocks.
+Both configurations result in inferior performance, underscoring the effectiveness of our proposed CMIC, in which CAM blocks are strategically integrated.